jss367/jss367.github.io/_posts/2015-01-25-python-cheat-sheet-i.md

 ## Conditional List Comprehensions

-When there's only an if, you can do this:
+When there's only an `if`, you can do this:

 ```python